-From January to August of 2022, Helsinki XR Center conducted an interview study of the Finnish XR industry: its the current state, challenges and possibilities.
+From September 2021 to August 2022, Helsinki XR Center conducted an interview study of the Finnish XR industry: its the current state, challenges and possibilities.
 This article covers the main points of the study in English.
 The full HXRC report can be downloaded in Finnish below.

-From January to August of 2022, Helsinki XR Center conducted a study of the Finnish XR industry.
+From September 2021 to August 2022, Helsinki XR Center conducted a study of the Finnish XR industry.
 The goal of the study was to get an overview of the current state, challenges and possibilities of the XR businesses in Finland, such as:

 - the current state and future prospects

 - needs related to technologies, know-how and recruitment

 XR (eXtended Reality) refers to a number of immersive technologies, covering virtual, augmented and mixed realities.
 These technologies are used in anything from art to education, from healthcare to heavy industries.

 HXRC conducted interviews with representatives from 42 companies across these fields.
 Over half of them were working exclusively with XR.
 About 25% of companies were mainly doing other business, but dabbled with XR, for example in prototyping.
 For the remaining 20%, XR constituted some part of the business.

 This is an English-language summary of the key points on company information, and interesting highlights of the report.
 The full version is available in Finnish through the links below.
 For additional information on the study, please contact [email protected].